ngreifer/fwb/README.md

 status](https://www.r-pkg.org/badges/version/fwb)](https://CRAN.R-project.org/package=fwb)
 <!-- badges: end -->

-`fwb` implements the fraction weighted bootstrap, also known as the Bayesian bootstrap, following the treatment by Xu et al. (2020).
-The primary function is `fwb()`, which is essentially a drop-in for `boot::boot()` in that it takes in a dataset and a function and applies that function to the dataset, generating sets of weights from a uniform Dirichlet distribution to be applied to the statistic(s) computed in the function.
-Also included are `fwb.ci()`, a drop-in for `boot::boot.ci()` for computing various kinds of confidence intervals (e.g., percentile, normal, bias-corrected percentile, etc.), and `vcovFWB()`, a drop-in for `sandwich::vcovBS()` for computing a parameter covariance matrix from a regression model using the fractional weighted bootstrap.
+`fwb` implements the fractional weighted bootstrap (FWB) , also known as the Bayesian bootstrap, following the treatment by Xu et al. (2020).
+The FWB involves generating sets of weights from a uniform Dirichlet distribution to be used in estimating statistics of interest, which yields a posterior distribution that can be interpreted in the same way the traditional (resampling0based) bootstrap distribution can be.
+The primary function is `fwb()`, which is essentially a drop-in for `boot::boot()` in that it takes in a dataset and a function and applies that function to the dataset and a randomly generated set of case weights.
+Also included are `fwb.ci()`, a drop-in for `boot::boot.ci()` for computing various kinds of confidence intervals (e.g., percentile, normal, bias-corrected percentile, etc.), and `vcovFWB()`, a drop-in for `sandwich::vcovBS()` for computing a coefficient covariance matrix from a regression model using the FWB.

 Check out the `fwb` [website](https://ngreifer.github.io/fwb)!